Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/brushes/erase_brush.rst

    Brush data-block panel.

 Brush
-   The Data-Block Menu to select a preset brush type or a custom brush.
+   The :ref:`ui-data-block` to select a preset brush type or a custom brush.

    Add Brush
       When you add a brush, the new brush is a clone of the current one.